wilmixjemin8/JAVA1.0/README.md

  for  JAVA1.0.
 And  JSHARP  uses  only  JAVA 1.0 compiler.

- JAVA 1.0  is  the Light   weighted   technology  than   JAVA technology.
+ JAVA 1.0  is  the Light   weighted  P.L  than   JAVA P.L

  since   JAS1.0   And  JAVA1.0   are  brothers.